atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III sincere concern at finding her lest amiable upon a more intimate acquaintance, with her, than be could have believed her to be.
-Agreeably to his feelings KD wi O upon the trying occasion, he left her with the strongest marks of regret in his countenance, with the keenest stnsa tions of sorrow in his heart: telling her, however, that he could not yet prevail on himself to give up the fond hopes he had fo long cherished of calling her his; that he would wait for a more favourable opportunity to renew rhe fiibjed nearest his. heart, : iff ' '
+Agreeably to his feelings KD wi O upon the trying occasion, he left her with the strongest marks of regret in his countenance, with the keenest stnsa tions of sorrow in his heart: telling her, however, that he could not yet prevail on himself to give up the fond hopes he had fo long cherished of calling her his; that he would wait for a more favourable opportunity to renew rhe fiibjed nearest his. heart, She made him no answer.
-Lhi '
-1
-9
-t
-\
-9
-\
-.
-107
-'I
-She made him no answer.
 C
 Just as he was leaving the room, Mr Selby met him.